steffinazareth/Product-Design-Claims-Adjustment/UserStories.md

 Acceptance criteria: Any comment made on the diagnostics, notes made or images uploaded are saved automatically.
 The speech-to-text option should function correctly while noting comments and taking notes, in addition to typing.
 All the information documented should appear without any inconsistency in the review section.

 **Refer screens 11 to 15 of the prototype.**

+## Priorities of User Stories

+User Story 1 has high effort and high impact.
+User Story 2 has low effort and high impact.
+User Story 3 has low effort and low impact.
+User Story 4 has high effort and high impact.
+User Story 5 has medium effort and medium impact.
+Using the MOSCOW method, user stories 1, 2 and 4 are ‘must haves’.
+Our application is dependent on these features being present.
+User story 5 is a ‘should have’ because the AI will be using the information documented to make the calculation.
+And user story 3 is a ‘could have’ because with this we are simply providing a better user experience.

+Considering both the Effort-Impact as well as the MOSCOW method, we can say that we should prioritize user story 2 first because it is low effort, high on impact and a must have.
+Next, we should prioritize user story 1 and 4 because although they are high on effort, they are also high on impact and must haves.
+Next in priority should be user story 5, it is a ‘should have’ and having medium impact and requiring medium effort.
+Last to prioritize is user story 3, it is a ‘could have’ and having low impact and requiring low effort.